Google Image Charts Alternative: Choose the Right Replacement

 How do I migrate from Google Image Charts?

 You have two paths.
-For minimal effort, QuickChart accepts most Google Image Charts URL parameters – swap chart.googleapis.com with quickchart.io in your URLs.
-For better visual output, rewrite your chart config in szum's JSON format – typically 5–15 lines of readable JSON.
-If you already migrated to Chart.js configs, szum's migration tool converts them automatically.
+For minimal effort, QuickChart accepts most Google Image Charts URL parameters – swap chart.googleapis.com with quickchart.ioin your URLs.
+For better visual output, rewrite your chart config in Szum's readable JSON.
+If you already migrated to Chart.js configs, the smaller Szum schema is straightforward to rewrite by hand or with an agent.
+Then use the free validation workflow to check fields, values, scales, and marks before rendering.